Volcanism at mid-ocean ridges

 The great majority of the Earth’s volcanism occurs at spreading centers, most of which are under the ocean, forming the mid-ocean ridge system where new ocean crust is being created.
 The Earth’s tectonic plates are slowly moving apart, and magma rises up to fill the gap, adding to the deep crust as sheeted dikes and sometimes flowing onto the seafloor as volcanic eruptions.
 The shallow magma provides a heat source that causes intense circulation of water within the shallow oceanic crust and the venting of the heated, mineral-laden water at the seafloor.
 These hot springs and spectacular hydrothermal vents transport heat and chemicals into the ocean and provide substrate for chemosynthetic biological communities.

 The Gorda, Juan de Fuca and Endeavour Ridges have slow (~25 mm/yr) to moderate spreading rates, and are located off Oregon and Washington states and British Columbia.
 The Alarcon Rise in the Gulf of California and Northern East Pacific Rise have moderate to fast spreading rates.
 Segments of the Southern East Pacific Rise have super-fast spreading rates (>140 mm/yr), the fastest of which are southwest of Easter Island in the South Pacific.

 A major focus of our work has been at Axial Seamount, which is a hot spot interacting with the Juan de Fuca Ridge and where eruptions occurred in 1998, 2011 and 2015.
 We have mapped with our AUV at high resolution the summit caldera, upper flanks, and a large portion of the south rift zone, and extensively sampled with the ROVs lavas and sediments to obtain a record of the eruptive and explosive history of the volcano.
 Our papers on Axial Seamount are profiled in this Mid-ocean ridge section’s Volcanic Processes, Magmatic Processes, and Explosive Eruptions pages.
 Our research expeditions are profiled in our cruise logs.

-Note that off-axis, near-ridge seamounts are discussed in the Seamounts section of this web.
+Note that off-axis, near-ridge seamounts are discussed in the Seamounts section of this website.